jason-norris/cot-reporter/docs/README.md

 # Commitment of Traders (COT) Reporter

-COT Reporter is a Python application which scrapes weekly reports posted by the Commodity Futures Trading Commission ([CFTC](https://www.cftc.gov/MarketReports/CommitmentsofTraders/index.htm)) and prepares them for presentation in Excel via PowerQuery and Power Pivot.
+COT Reporter is a Python application which scrapes weekly reports posted by the Commodity Futures Trading Commission ([CFTC](https://www.cftc.gov/MarketReports/CommitmentsofTraders/index.htm)) and prepares them for presentation in Excel via Power Query and Power Pivot.
 To demonstrate how reports of interest can be automatically extracted, loaded, and transformed for analysis in pivot tables and charts, two reports were targeted in this pilot project - the [Disaggregated Futures](https://www.cftc.gov/MarketReports/CommitmentsofTraders/HistoricalCompressed/index.htm) and [Traders in Financial Futures](https://www.cftc.gov/MarketReports/CommitmentsofTraders/HistoricalCompressed/index.htm).
 A data model with certain measures was then created to present the [Blees Sentiment Rating](https://bit.ly/3S76uMm) for given markets.

 ## Tech Choices
 Python was selected for its convenient libraries to handle HTML or XML ([Beautiful Soup](https://pypi.org/project/beautifulsoup4/)) and various data structures ([pandas](https://pandas.pydata.org/)), while Excel was chosen for its accessibility as a BI tool.
 PowerQuery offers the necessary ETL functionality to manage the underlying CSVs created by the app, while PowerPivot acts as a suitable endpoint for the expected consumers of this data.